Calvary Presbyterian Church - West New Brighton (Staten Island), NY

 Electro-pneumatic action

-In 1950, a new two-manual organ was built by M.P.
+In 1949, the church commissioned a new organ to be built by M.P.
 Möller of Hagerstown, Md.
 The organ was fully enclosed and installed in two chambers, one on either side of the chancel.
 Both chambers had openings into the chancel and nave that were covered by elaborate plaster grills.
-Pipecounts given below are suggested, based on similar Möller organs of that era.
+The Factory Specification (October 5, 1949) shows that the organ was on 4" wind pressure, and was played from a detached two-manual stop-key console.
+Möller indicated that the organ would be completed by November 1, 1950.

 Great Organ (Manual I) – 61 notes, enclosed